On the volume of some Fano K-moduli spaces: Introduction

 \end{teorema}

-And, generalising the notion of Weil-Petersson metric in the log case we are able to conclude that the above volume is a genuine Weil-Petersson volume.
+And, generalising the notion of Weil-Petersson metric in the log case we are able to conclude that the above volume is a genuine Weil-Petersson volume, that is the integral of the top volume form associated to the Weil-Petersson metric.

-We outline this work as follows: The first section is devoted to provide a description of the CM line bundle in the log case by stating the general definition and the main properties.
+We outline this work as follows: Section 2 is devoted to provide a description of the CM line bundle in the log case by stating the general definition and the main properties.
 Using the outstanding effort of Guenancia and Paun\cite{GuePa} in understanding the \emph{global Monge Ampere equation} in the conic K\"{a}hler-Einstein case, and the effort of Berman in \cite{Ber16}, and lately by Tian and Wang in \cite{TiaWa} on understanding the YTD conjecture in the simple normal crossing log case we are able to define the Weil-Peterson metric for the smooth locus of $K$-polystable families of log Fano pairs along the line of Fujiki and Schumacher in \cite{FS90}.
-Then, generalising the results given in \cite{LWX15} we are able to extend it to the whole family, and with the same arguments of \cite{LWX15} and \cite{ADL19} we are also able to extend it to the $K$-moduli space.
-More technically, in Theorem \ref{teo3} we prove that for a family $f: (\mathcal{X}, \mathcal{D}) \rightarrow B$ of log $K$-polystable Fano varieties, there exists a continuous Deligne's Pairing metric $h_{\mathrm{DP}}$ on the log CM line bundle $\lambda_{\mathrm{CM}, \mathcal{D}}$ such that the Weil-Petersson metric $\omega_{\mathrm{WP}}$ extends as a positive current to the whole base $B.$
+Then, generalising the results given in \cite{LWX15} we are able to extend it to the smooth locus of the base of the families of K-polystable log Fano pairs, and with the same arguments of \cite{LWX15} and \cite{ADL19} we are also able to extend as a \emph{current} to the whole log $K$-moduli space.
+More technically, in Theorem \ref{teo3} we prove that for a family $f: (\mathcal{X}, \mathcal{D}) \rightarrow B$ of $K$-polystable log Fano varieties, there exists a continuous Deligne's Pairing metric $h_{\mathrm{DP}}$ on the log CM line bundle $\lambda_{\mathrm{CM}, \mathcal{D}}$ such that the Weil-Petersson metric $\omega_{\mathrm{WP}}$ extends as a positive current to the whole base $B.$

-In the second section, motivated by the work of Spotti and Sun of 2015 \cite{SS}, Odaka, Spotti and Sun of 2016 \cite{OSS}, we compute the CM volume of the $K$-moduli space of del Pezzo quartics in any dimension using the procedure described before.
+In Section 3, motivated by the work of Spotti and Sun of 2015 \cite{SS}, Odaka, Spotti and Sun of 2016 \cite{OSS}, we compute the CM volume of the $K$-moduli space of del Pezzo quartics in any dimension using the procedure described before.
 In Theorem \ref{firstexa} we express the CM volume of the $K$-moduli space of quartic del Pezzo, and by \cite{JK01} we are able to extend the result also in the even case (Remark \ref{evencase}).

 Finally, in the third and last section we compute the log CM volume of the $K$-moduli space of log Fano hyperplane arrangements, with the procedure described above.